+You'll find previews of the eCourse below.
 We're glad to respond to your questions.
 Contact us at UReLearning@UpperRoom.org.

 George Donigian is the pastor of New Hope United Methodist Church in Anderson, South Carolina.
 He is an ordained elder and member of the Virginia Conference of the United Methodist Church.
 He also works as an editorial consultant.